 - remove saplings that have established outside of planted areas, before they develop seed cones

 - work with neighbours to control wilding conifers that have spread across property boundaries.

-The Ministry for Primary Industries has information on wilding conifer control and what forest owners can do to help.
+The Ministry for Primary Industries has information on wilding conifer management in New Zealand.

 The National Wilding Conifer Control Programme, led by Biosecurity New Zealand, has more information about the impacts of wildings on its website

 The Wilding Pine Network supports landowner and community groups and Iwi / Hapu / Rūnanga working to remove wildings and prevent the spread.